-Melaena refers to a black tarry stool, which usually occurs as a result of upper gastrointestinal bleeding.
+Melena refers to black tarry stools, which usually occurs as a result of upper gastrointestinal bleeding.

-They have a characteristic colour and offensive smell, which is due to the alteration and degradation of blood by intestinal enzymes and bacteria.
+It has a characteristic tarry colour and offensive smell, and is often difficult to flush away.
+The change to the stool consistency occurs due to the alteration and degradation of blood by intestinal enzymes, resulting in melena.

-In this article, we shall look at the differential diagnosis, clinical features and investigations for malaena.
+In this article, we shall look at the differential diagnosis, clinical features and investigations for melena.

 Peptic Ulcer Disease

 Oesophageal varices refer to dilations of the porto-systemic anastomoses in the oesophagus.
-They most commonly occur due to portal hypertension, secondary to liver cirrhosis – and are very prone to rupture.
+They most commonly occur due to portal hypertension secondary to liver cirrhosis and are prone to rupture.

-Thus, the most common underlying cause for oesophageal varices is alcoholic liver disease.
-Any significant melaena in a patient with a known history of alcohol abuse should be investigated as urgently as possible.
+The most common underlying cause for oesophageal varices is alcoholic-related liver disease (ArLD), however can occur with any patient with chronic liver disease.
+Any melena occurring in a patient with a known chronic liver disease should be urgently investigated for potential variceal bleeding.

 Upper GI Malignancy